On the threshold nature of the Dini continuity for a Glassey derivative-type nonlinearity in a critical semilinear wave equation: Acknowledgments

 \section{Acknowledgments}

-The author was partially supported by the National Natural Science Foundation of China (grant No. 12171317) and Guangdong Basic and Applied Basic Research Foundation (grant No. 2023A1515012044).
-The author thanks Michael Reissig (TU Bergakademie Freiberg) for the suggestions in the preparation of the paper.
+Wenhui Chen is supported in part by the National Natural Science Foundation of China (grant No. 12301270, grant No. 12171317), 2024 Basic and Applied Basic Research Topic--Young Doctor Set Sail Project (grant No. 2024A04J0016), Guangdong Basic and Applied Basic Research Foundation (grant No. 2023A1515012044).
+Alessandro Palmieri is a member of the Gruppo Nazionale per l’Analisi Matematica, la Probabilit\`{a} e le loro Applicazioni (GNAMPA) of the Instituto Nazionale di Alta Matematica (INdAM) and has been supported by INdAM - GNAMPA Project 2024 ``Modelli locali e non-locali con perturbazioni non-lineari'' CUP E53C23001670001 and by ERC Seeds UniBa Project ``NWEinNES'' CUP H93C23000730001.
+The authors thank Michael Reissig (TU Bergakademie Freiberg) for some suggestions in the preparation of the paper.